Using the API to interact with Git for project versioning

 Note

 All steps in this tutorial that require code and API usage can be performed within Dataiku using one of the hosted notebooks.
-For clarity and clarification, most of the steps and code will assume you are interacting with the platform from an external IDE.
+For clarity, most of the steps and code will assume you are interacting with the platform from an external IDE.

 A tutorial on connecting to the instance is already available here but to quickly start, here is the code: